MarcL/marclittlemore.com/src/posts/2021/02-february/2021-02-08-eleventy-podcast-feed.md

 ```
 {% endraw %}

 The second part of the podcast feed iterates through our `collections.podcast` feed in reverse order.
 In that way, we always get the latest episode first in the RSS feed.
-The metadata used for each episode is the Markdown frontmatter that we defined earlier.
+The metadata used for each episode comes from the Markdown frontmatter that we defined earlier.

 The `enclosure` tag defines the media file needed to play the podcast.
 As I host my podcasts on a different URL to the DJ Cruze site itself, I have an additional URL in my `site.json` data file which defines the external server to load them from.
 This explains the `site.mediaFilesUrl` URL which is prepended before the content path.